GannettDigital/api-docs/source/includes/_zip_codes.md

 |---|---|
 | GET | /client_reports/zip_codes/[gmaid]?[query_params] |

 Use GET to retrieve zip code.
 Data can be returned for a GMAID for a specific date range determined by start_date and end_date.
 Data is an array with all zip codes for, which have at least one walk in.
+This is a 5-digit zipcode that can be used in a zipcode filters in the target_geofence and conversion_zone_geofence report requests.

 ### Parameters